 - Neuropsych Tests are objective/quantitative in nature & include:

 - Individually administered ability tests

 - Comprehensive sample of ability domains

 - Providers: Clinical Psychologist or MD

-- A PA, NP or CNS may provide testing, if supervised by CP or MD, within their scopes of practice AND within tasks/ procedures.
+- A PA, NP, or CNS may provide testing, if supervised by CP or MD, within their scopes of practice.

 - LCSW's with certification to administer certain tests may do so

 retain proof of certification on site.